Felty's syndrome: Causes

 The cause of Felty's syndrome is unknown, but it has been found to be more common in those with chronic rheumatoid arthritis.
-Some patients share the HLA-DR4 serotype.
+Some patients share the HLA-DR4 and HLA-DRB1 serotype.
 This syndrome is mostly present in people having extra articular manifestations of rheumatoid arthritis.
 People with this syndrome are at risk of infection because they have a low white blood cell count.

 Mechanism

 The underlying pathogenesis of Felty's syndrome is not clear.
+It is thought to involve both humoral and cellular immune mechanisms, contributing to neutrophil survival and proliferation defects resulting in neutropenia.

 Rheumatoid Arthritis

 Rheumatoid arthritis is an autoimmune disease that is characterized by inflammation of the synovial joints due to attack by the body's own immune system.
 In this condition, the white blood cells travel through the bloodstream to the synovial joints and release pro-inflammatory cytokines upon arrival.
 The result of this chemical release causes the synovial cells to release harmful chemicals in response as well as begin the growth of new blood vessels, forming a pannus.
 The pannus receives blood supply from the newly formed vessels and grows inward, invading the articular cartilage and bone within the joint.
 The damage to the once healthy tissue causes inflammation and ultimately fluid build-up in the joint.
 An accumulation of fluid results and the joints swell, slowly decreasing the space that keeps the bones from touching.
 If this condition is not treated, the joint space will completely narrow, causing ankylosis.
 At the advanced stage of ankylosis, joint mobility is completely occluded.
 Early presentation is commonly seen in the joints of hands and of the feet.
 As the disease progresses it can be seen in the knees, wrists, hips, and shoulders.
 This condition can affect and damage several other body systems such as the eyes, heart, lungs, and blood vessels.

 Rheumatoid arthritis is a condition that cannot be cured but symptoms can be treated using certain medications alone or in conjunction.
 Due to the increased inflammatory response of the body's immune system, this condition can cause a reduction in red and white blood cells.